sivy/monkinetic.blog/signal-log/_drafts/2017-05-03-spotlight-razorien.md

 Warfare between empires, factions, and alliances is a fact of life for all capsuleers, whether involved on the front lines or dealing with the effects and aftermath of these titanic struggles.
 For those of us who aren't outward bound in an invading fleet or defense force, these violent episodes can seem distant and incomprehensible.
 Razorien's work takes us right to the middle of the action and gives perspective to the reports coming from The Scope and other news outlets.

-Due to his position of neutrality (Razorien is a member of EvE-Scout's single corporation, [Signal Cartel](//www.eve-scout.com/signal-cartel/) \[1420.], whose members' commitment to  neutrality is written into the corporate charter) and his reputation as a journalist, Razorien has been able to observe - often by invitation - some of the largest and most intense battles in the last few years.
+Due to his position of neutrality (Razorien is a member of EvE-Scout's single corporation, [Signal Cartel](//www.eve-scout.com/signal-cartel/) \[1420.], whose members' commitment to  neutrality is written into the corporate charter) and his reputation as a journalist, Razorien has been able to observe - often embedded by invitation - some of the largest and most intense battles in the last few years.
 For example, Razorien was present for the [battle over the M-OEE8 Keepstar](http://evenews24.com/2016/12/09/assault-of-the-m-oee8-keepstar-begins-and-co2-withdraws/), and YC119's Burn Jita campaign:

 <a data-flickr-embed="true"  href="//www.flickr.com/photos/razorieneve/30594668223" title="Fight over the M-OEE8 keepstar"><img src="//c1.staticflickr.com/6/5786/30594668223_93a9f1dc9f_z.jpg" width="640" height="400" alt="M-OEE8"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>